Comes with Perks - 7

 Lexi responded, “Were you surprised by how good she looks?
 I hope it doesn’t shake you, he’s still quite a guy.
 You probably won’t believe the number of women he’s impressed?”

 my eyes are red as I sit down to talk to her.
 “I can’t believe that I admitted to strangers that I should be there.
 I’m not fully a woman, but I like being one.
-I thought Nicole would end with the fashion show but she hasn’t.
+I thought Nicole would end with the fashion show, but she hasn’t.
 I liked my time with you both as Nick and as Nicole…”

 Lexi interrupted, “As did I with you; I think you’re a package deal.
 Like you, I feel a need to take time, but I don’t want you to disappear.
-None of us knew exactly when things changed but I’m sure Kayla, Raelyn, Jan… and well, I guess most if not all of us.”
-She smiles, “Most of all we were happy that your mom and sisters accepted you.”
+None of us knew exactly when things changed, but I’m sure Kayla, Raelyn, Jan… and well, I guess most if not all of us.”
+She smiles, “Most of all, we were happy that your mom and sisters accepted you.”

 I returned to dressing as Nick and resumed my classes as a student.
 It was nice to have a week that was kind of back to my old normal.
 It felt good for my male persona to come forward.
-I have occasionally worn a camisole or panty while presenting as Nick.
+I have occasionally worn a camisole or panties while presenting as Nick.

 Lexi and I have been going out together more regularly, but not always as Nick.
 The outfit I got modeling proved a good choice to wear at the Easter Service.
 I went with Lexi.
 Easter weekend, Jan and Candace were both gone for the holiday.
-I took off from work on Sunday presented myself as Nicole and stayed with Lexi.
+I took off from work on Sunday, presented myself as Nicole, and stayed with Lexi.

 It was a not-so-subtle indication that she hoped we could go eat together.
 Lexi was the first to give in.
 “We’d love to go eat, I’m Lexi Newbury, and this is Nicole Strayer, I mean Nicole Mager.”

 The other student said, “I’m Lyn Miller.
-I’m sorry if I seem nosey, but I thought you might be Nicole from the fashion show.
+I’m sorry if I seem nosy, but I thought you might be Nicole from the fashion show.
 I would appreciate eating together.
 I’m far from home and not used to being alone on holidays.”

-We chose an Asian eatery hoping it might not be so full.
-The wait was probably shorter but Basil’s had a good reputation.
+We chose an Asian eatery, hoping it might not be so full.
+The wait was probably shorter, but Basil’s had a good reputation.
 The longer we were together the more obvious it was Lyn had more on her mind.
 I straight out asked, “Lyn is there something more that we’re talking around?”

 Lyn is surprised and stumbles over her denial at first, but then, she said, “I know a guy back home who is like you.”